 “What are we doing?”
-Lief asked me the other morning as we were dressing for the day, rushed, hurried, confirming conference calls and video chat schedules, checking emails from overnight and Whatsapp messages from staff in Panama wondering when they could expect to receive the copy I owed them, feeling already that the day was getting away from us, as, frankly, we feel most mornings…
+Lief asked me the other morning as we were dressing for the day, rushed, hurried, confirming conference calls and video chat schedules, checking emails from overnight and WhatsApp messages from staff, wondering when they could expect to receive the copy I owed them, feeling already that the day was getting away from us, as, frankly, we feel most mornings…

 “What?”
-I asked, barely registering his question, trying to tidy up the bathroom before we headed downstairs to our in-home office set-ups.
+I asked, barely registering his question, trying to tidy up the bathroom before we headed downstairs and out the door for the office.

 “What are we doing, here in Panama?” he asked.